As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 Most states require this core rabies vaccine.
 Rabies is a life-threatening disease that can be transferred through a small bite from an animal.
 It may take up to 12 weeks before a dog shows any signs of being infected.
 Doctors can only treat rabies before these symptoms occur.

 After experiencing symptoms, a rabid pup can become belligerent or paralyzed before passing away in as little as two days.
 Thankfully, it’s preventable.
 Save yourself the anxiety and get your pup the rabies vaccination.
-Dr. Liff recommends taking this vaccine annually for adventurous dogs who spend a lot of time in the woods, and every 3 years for other pups.
+Dr. Liff recommends taking this vaccine annually for adventurous dogs who spend a lot of time in the woods, and every three years for other pups.

 Should my dog get any other vaccines?